elipZis/aPing/README.md

 #### Input
 Reference a file input somewhere reachable by your machine.
-References in the [OpenAPI][2] specification can be resolved if absolute relative to the main file.
+References in the [OpenAPI][2] specification can be resolved if absolute or relative to the main file.

 #### Base
 Pass a base url such as `http://localhost:8080/api`.